-After recovering from an illness with mild symptoms, it is possible to attend the school without submitting a negative test result base on a POC antigen rapid test or a PCR test.
+After recovering from an illness with mild symptoms, it is possible to attend school without submitting a negative test result based on a POC antigen rapid test or a PCR test.

 Sick students and staff with reduced general conditions like fever, cough, difficulty with breathing, loss of smell or taste, throat or earache, stuffy nose with fever, body aches, severe belly aches, vomiting or diarrhea may not attend school.

 Re-admission to school after an illness is only possible once: